A2 · ElementaryEnglish

 Think:

 Use the present perfect when the time period is not finished.
-The action happened in the past, and the time period is still continuing.
+The action happened before now, but it is inside a time period that is still continuing.
+The action may happen once or several times in that period.

 Examples: